-Your Seller dashboard in My eBay helps you monitor your progress as a seller, maintain excellent customer service, and keep your account in good standing.
-The Seller dashboard is available to all sellers.
-The Detailed ratings section is available to sellers who've received 5 or more detailed seller ratings (DSRs).
+Your seller standards dashboard in My eBay helps you monitor your progress as a seller, maintain excellent customer service, and keep your account in good standing.
+The seller standards dashboard is available to all sellers.
+The detailed ratings section is available to sellers who've received 5 or more detailed seller ratings (DSRs).

-At the top of your Seller dashboard, you'll see notifications of all recent activity in your seller account.
+At the top of your seller standards dashboard, you'll see notifications of all recent activity in your seller account.

-The summary box shows your current seller level, and shows details for the different areas that make up your seller level.
-If you'd like to see your status for other countries within the seller standards program, click the drop-down box in the upper right of the summary box.
+The first section shows your current seller level, and shows details for the different areas that make up your seller level.
+If you'd like to see your status for other regions within the seller performance standards program, select one from the drop-down menu labeled "Region".

 Your seller level is evaluated on the 20th of each month.
-The left toggle shows your current seller level and a snapshot of your performance on the day of your last evaluation.
-The right toggle shows your projected seller level, basically what it would be if your next evaluation occurred today.
-The projected seller level is updated daily.
+The first section shows your current seller level and a snapshot of your performance on the day of your last evaluation.
+The second section shows what your seller level would be if you were evaluated today.
+The second section is updated daily.
 You can check your performance areas daily to see how you're doing and where you can improve.
-You can also click the trending data link to see more about your performance.

 The three performance levels are: